connor4312/validity/readme.md

  * `alpha_dash`: The field under validation may have alpha-numeric characters, as well as dashes and underscores.
 Permits string types.
  * `alpha_num`: The field under validation must be entirely alpha-numeric characters.
 Permits string types.
  * `between:,a,b`: The field under validation must be between "a" and "b" characters long, or between the values a and b (if numeric).
 Permits string and numeric types.
+ * `between_inclusive:,a,b`	The field under validation must be between "a" and "b" *(including the boundaries)* characters long, or between the values a and b inclusive a and b (if numeric).
+Permits string and numeric types. (is is the same as min, max combined)
  * `date`: The field under validation must parse to a date.
 Accepts string types.
  * `digits:num`: The field under validation must have exactly `num` of digits.
 Accepts numeric types.
  * `digits_between:a,b`: The field under validation must have between a and b digits.
 Accepts numeric types.